Research

 Research and Clinical Trials

+At this time, the APS Foundation of America provides some funding to APS ACTION and other research groups if they request assistance and we have have the funds available.
 The following organizations are currently doing research on APS or related diseases.
 We encourage anyone who qualifies to participate in these clinical studies.
 By doing so, you could potentially help APS patients in the future!

 Antiphospholipid Syndrome Research Labs